Get access to everything we publish when you sign up for Outside+.

 Anita Graham, vice president and chief human resources officer at VF, said they’re pleased to welcome Benitez into the family to lead philanthropy.
 “His blend of government and non-profit experience, along with his passion for the outdoors and our industry, make him ideally suited for this role overseeing government relations and the VF Foundation,” she said.
 “With a focus on collaboration and partnership, Luis will lead strategies that help us further engage with a broad base of stakeholders to advance our business interests as well as our Purpose-led commitments for the betterment of people and our planet.”

 Colorado was second after Utah to create an office dedicated to promoting outdoor recreation and capitalizing on its economy.
 Since Benitez was appointed in 2015, six other states have established official government offices, three have created task forces, and many are on the cusp of following suit.
-SNEWS is keeping an eye on New Mexico and California.
+Outside Business Journal is keeping an eye on New Mexico and California.

 Benitez’s work as director of Colorado Outdoor Industry Recreation Office helped more than double the state’s outdoor economy from $28 to $62.5 billion, according to a government report.
 He, along with former governor, current presidential candidate John Hickenlooper, was instrumental in bringing Outdoor Retailer to Denver from Utah.